jerrsapps1/opssync-frontend/replit.md

 The application features a complete JWT-based authentication system including user registration with white-label brand configuration, secure login with 7-day token expiration, automatic token validation and refresh, in-app brand configuration updates, protected routes with authentication middleware, and user management with encrypted password storage using bcryptjs.

 ## Styling and Theme System
-The application implements a comprehensive design system using Tailwind CSS with CSS custom properties for theme variables, supporting both light and dark themes, primarily optimized for dark mode.
-The system includes semantic color tokens and consistent spacing/typography scales.
+The application implements a professional tech-forward dark theme using Tailwind CSS with CSS custom properties. **Updated August 12, 2025**: Implemented user's preferred professional dark theme with AI-inspired color palette featuring #121212 background, #1E1E2F panels, #4A90E2 tech blue primary, #BB86FC purple accents, and #CF6679 alert colors.
+Enhanced with subtle gradients, backdrop blur effects, and custom scrollbars for a modern enterprise feel.

 ## White Label Configuration
 The application includes a comprehensive white-label system configurable during account registration and via an enhanced settings modal.
 This allows clients to configure app name, branding, primary/secondary colors, and company logo URL with real-time theme preview.
 A professional logo upload system supports drag & drop, file validation, direct upload to object storage with presigned URLs, and real-time logo preview.
 The dynamic theme system automatically updates the UI based on brand configurations using CSS variables.